 Methodology: NeighborhoodScout uses over 600 characteristics to build a neighborhood profile… Read more

-With a population of 187,347, 79,458 total housing units (homes and apartments), and a median house value of $157,271, Knoxville real estate and house prices are near the national average for all cities and towns.
+With 187,500 people, 79,458 houses or apartments, and a median cost of homes of $160,332, Knoxville real estate and house prices are near the national average for all cities and towns.

 Single-family detached homes are the single most common housing type in Knoxville, accounting for 53.49% of the city's housing units.
 Other types of housing that are prevalent in Knoxville include large apartment complexes or high rise apartments ( 32.24%), duplexes, homes converted to apartments or other small apartment buildings ( 7.74%), and a few row houses and other attached homes ( 5.24%).